Former World Cup winner and Chelsea defender, the bald footballing legend Frank Leboeuf has returned to his first passion – acting.

 “I’ve never felt that, I must admit.
 I’ve been fortunate in my life, so I won’t start complaining that I’m in some bald minority group.
 Being bald is kind of fashionable now.
 And you don’t have to bother with hair care.
 You save time, and money on shampoo.”

-Propecia and minoxidil are the only medications licensed by the MHRA in the UK and approved by its American counterpart, the FDA, for the treatment of male pattern baldness.
-Depending on the stage of a man’s hair loss when he first seeks treatment, this non-invasive way of dealing with hair loss can help to halt shedding and promote regrowth as part of a comprehensive hair loss treatment programme.
+These topical (high strength minoxidil) and oral (finasteride 1mg) options are the only medications licensed by the MHRA in the UK and approved by its American counterpart, the FDA, for the treatment of male pattern baldness.
+Depending on the stage of a man’s hair loss when he first seeks treatment, this non-invasive way of dealing with hereditary thinning and receding can help with preventing baldness and promoting regrowth as part of a comprehensive approach.